The Other Side of the Great Legume Debate

 - Lastly, many legumes contain tyramine.
 Tyramine is a compound produced by the breakdown of an amino acid called tyrosine.
 These compounds can dangerously elevate blood pressure in some individuals (possibly even increasing risk of stroke or heart attack), trigger migraine headaches, or alter the way medications (particularly MAOI’s) work in your body.
 Therefore, if you are prone to migraines or are taking anti-depressants or medications for Parkinson’s, we would highly advise following a tyramine-free diet.

-That said, we recognize that no one “diet” fits all, and that what works for one person does not necessarily apply for another.
+That said, we recognize that no one diet fits all, and that what works for one person does not necessarily apply for another.
 The intention of this blog is simply to present the “flip side” to the debate as to whether or not legumes are a healthful addition to your diet, and allow you to listen to your body and decide for yourself.
-One of the best ways to do this is to consult a certified health coach or nutritionist about an elimination diet.
+One of the best ways to do this is to consult your medical provider or work with a coach to observe your body during an elimination diet.